Jayland Walker suffered at least 60 wounds in fatal police shooting, Akron police chief says, as authorities release bodycam footage – KION546

 Jayland Walker suffered at least 60 wounds in fatal police shooting, Akron police chief says, as authorities release bodycam footage

-“That changes the whole nature of the traffic stop,” Mylett said at the news conference Sunday.
-“It went from being a routine traffic stop, to now a public safety issue.
-And then the pursuit continued.”
+The shooting remains under investigation by the Ohio Bureau of Criminal Investigations (BCI).

-Eight officers were “directly involved in the shooting,” Mylett said, and all have been placed on paid administrative leave, according to department policy.
+According to Mylett, eight police officers fired their weapons following the vehicle pursuit and a short foot chase, believing Walker was turning towards them, reaching towards his waist and "moving into a firing position."

-The BCI, which is investigating the fatal shooting, has yet to confirm the number of times Walker was shot, Mylett said, and it’s still not known how many rounds were fired.
+While a medical examiner's report found Walker suffered at least 60 wounds, the medical examiner is still working to determine how many times he was shot and which wounds are entrance wounds and which are exit wounds, Mylett said.
+The BCI has yet to confirm the number of times Walker was shot, Mylett said, and it's still not known how many rounds police officers fired.

 "However, based on the video, I anticipate that number to be high," he said.
 "A lot of rounds were fired."